 Business process outsourcing (or BPO services) is a type of partnership in which a company hires a third party to perform some of its business functions.

 Business process outsourcing can take place nearly anywhere in the supply chain.
-For example, a manufacturing company might contract with an external service provider for help with data entry, procurement, or inventory management.
+For example, a manufacturing company might contract with an external service provider for help with data entry, transaction categorization, procurement, or inventory management.
 Or, a healthcare company might work with a BPO vendor that specializes in medical billing and payment processing.